lkiesow/weblog.lkiesow.de/20220223-proxmox-test-machine-self-servic/dhcp-and-dns-in-internal-network.md

 - The advantage of running the service in a machine or container is that this separates your service from Proxmox, having it on a separate operating system without access to all networks.

-  This means that a misconfiguration should not effect your Proxmox server or even your outside network (e.g. accidentally launching a DHCP server on your external network, interfering with existing ones).
+  This means that a misconfiguration should not affect your Proxmox server or even your outside network (e.g. accidentally launching a DHCP server on your external network, interfering with existing ones).

 - The advantage of running it on the Proxmox server itself is that no one can accidentally shut down